ordina-jworks/ordina-jworks.github.io/_posts/2019-06-27-Tensorflow-in-the-browser.md

 The following example is one how to recognize digits from the the MNIST dataset (Modified National Institute of Standards and Technology).
 This is a large dataset of scanned handwritten digits.
 It contains 60,000 training images and 10,000 testing images.
-Each image is black and white spanning 28 by 28 pixels, for a total of 784 pixels, numbers you’ll get to know by heart ;)
+Each image is black and white spanning 28 by 28 pixels, for a total of 784 pixels, numbers you’ll get to know by heart.

 All the API calls used are documented on the [TensorFlow.js website](https://js.tensorflow.org/api/latest/){:target="_blank" rel="noopener noreferrer"}.